CodeoNordic/just-another-calendar/documentation/creating-events-from-calendar.md

 You are able to define a list of fields to be displayed upon selecting a time range for a new event.

+If the field is nested, you can access it by typing out the path, like for example `colors.background`.

 **Note:** The `start` and `end` field-names will be automatically filled in with the selected time-range.
-If you wish to use these, the fields must be of the type `datetime`.
+If you wish to use these, the fields must be of the type `time`.

 The `type` value is passed to the HTML `<input>` element, but there is also custom support for a `dropdown` type, used for selection.